MaoZiming/papers/7-datacenter/71-virtualization.md

 - **Paravirtualized TLB Management:**
   - In paravirtualized environments (e.g., Xen's PV mode), the guest OS interacts directly with the hypervisor for TLB management.
   - The guest OS explicitly notifies the hypervisor when TLB entries need to be flushed or modified, improving efficiency.

+## Process Migration

+* Typically move the process and leave some support for it back on the original machine
+* E.g., old host handles local disk access, forwards network traffic
+* these are “residual dependencies” – old host must remain up and in use

+## VM Migration

+VM migration typically involves transferring a running virtual machine (VM) from one physical host to another.
+The process can be broken down into different phases:

+### 1. Push Phase
+In the **push phase**, the memory pages of the VM are copied from the source machine to the destination machine while the VM is still running.
+This phase is also referred to as **pre-copy migration**.
+During this phase:

+- The memory pages are iteratively copied to the destination.
+- Pages that are modified (dirtied) during the copying process are tracked and re-copied in the next iteration.
+- The goal is to reduce the amount of data that needs to be transferred during the actual switchover.

+The push phase allows the VM to continue running with minimal disruption, but the migration process can take longer if the VM's memory is being modified frequently.

+### 2. Stop-and-Copy Phase
+The **stop-and-copy phase** involves stopping the VM on the source host, copying any remaining dirty memory pages to the destination, and then resuming the VM on the destination host.
+In this phase:

+- The VM is temporarily halted to ensure no further memory changes occur while the final set of pages is transferred.
+- The stop-and-copy phase is usually very brief to minimize downtime.
+- Once the transfer is complete, the VM starts running on the destination machine, and the migration process finishes.

+This phase is critical for consistency, as it ensures that the VM's memory state is fully synchronized between the source and destination.
+However, this phase introduces downtime, as the VM must be paused.

+### 3. Pull Phase
+In the **pull phase**, the VM is started on the destination machine, but it may still require some memory pages that are not yet available locally.
+During this phase:

+- When the VM tries to access a page that hasn't been transferred, it generates a page fault.
+- The destination host requests the missing page from the source host, which sends it over the network.
+- This continues until all necessary pages are present on the destination host.

+The pull phase reduces downtime because the VM can start running on the destination before all memory pages are transferred.
+However, it can degrade performance initially, as the VM may experience frequent page faults and network delays while retrieving missing pages.

+### Summary
+- **Push phase**: Memory pages are transferred while the VM continues running.
+- **Stop-and-copy phase**: The VM is stopped, remaining memory pages are copied, and the VM is resumed on the destination host (brief downtime).
+- **Pull phase**: The VM starts running on the destination, and missing memory pages are fetched as needed (potential performance impact initially).